tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: If you have servers in a data center and you want them to connect directly to AWS without going through the Internet, what can you use?
 A: Use AWS Direct Connect.
 If VPN is one of the choices, it is not the correct answer because VPN will go through the Internet.

-- Q: If you want to connect multiple VPCs and on-prem servers together, what can you use?
+- Q: If you want to connect multiple VPCs and on-prem servers together across regions, what can you use?
 A: Use AWS Transit Gateway, which simplifies network configuration.
+The keyword here is `regions`.

 - Q: If you want to extend your VPC to your data center, what can you use?
 A: Use AWS Outposts